instana/instana-grafana-datasource/CONTRIBUTING.md

 This will run integration tests against a certain tenant unit of Instana.

-4. Build the project via `docker build`
-5. Run `yarn start`
+4. Run `yarn start`
-6. Goto http://localhost:3000 and login with admin/admin.
+5. Goto http://localhost:3000 and login with admin/admin.
 A default Instana datasource was allready added using the provided env variables.
 The mountebank server runs default at http://localhost:8010 and the only valid api token is 'valid-api-token'.

 Changes should be made in the `src` directory.
 The build task transpiles the TypeScript code into JavaScript and copies it to the `dist` directory.
 Grafana will load the JavaScript from the `dist` directory and ignore the `src` directory.
 The `dist` directory is bind mounted in the Grafana container.